MG ZS (crossover): MG EZS / ZS EV

 An all electric version made its debut as EZS at the 2018 Guangzhou Auto Show, featuring a 44.5 kWh battery, and a front positioned motor producing 143 PS or 150 PS and 350 Nm to the front wheels.
 It is available in the United Kingdom, parts of Europe, Thailand, China, India, New Zealand, Australia and Pakistan.
 Except for China, the electric SUV is marketed as MG ZS EV, while the official name in China is the MG EZS.
+Despite launching in China in 2019, the MG EZS was discontinued later that year, while exports were unaffected.

 It was revealed in Australia in November 2020 as the cheapest electric car in the market of all time.
 MG Australia predicted a sales target of 3,000 unit for the 2021 model year.

 In late 2021, a facelift version arrived in Europe; and arrived in the UK in November 2021.
 Besides styling changes, it is also equipped with a larger 72.6-kWh battery.
 In some markets, MG introduced a smaller, 51 kWh LFP battery version.
 The ZS EV was also launched in India on 7 March 2022.